scipion-em/docs/docs/facilities/facilities-workflows.rst

 ===============================

-The dynamic template explained above is just an example, but you can create your custom dynamic templates according with your preferences, the system requirements... using static templates (explained in the previous section above) as a starting points to create the dynamic ones.
+The dynamic template explained above is just an example, but you can create your custom dynamic templates according with your preferences, system requirements/availability... using static templates (explained in the previous section above) as a starting points to create the dynamic ones.

 A Scipion's template is a *JSON* file, which are composed by a list of all the protocols in the workflow.
-In the figure below, we have highlight the *Import movies* protocol with a blue box, where are listed in all the internal parameters/fields for the import.
+In the figure below, we have highlight with a blue box the *Import movies* protocol part, where it has listed inside all the internal parameters/fields for the *Import movies*, such as the label, the files path, the voltage, the sampling rate... (underlined in yellow)

 .. figure:: /docs/images/custom-scipion-demo.png
    :align: center